Raazi: Controversy

 Amidst a heated atmosphere of public anger and discussion during July 2020, Sikka alleged that Meghna changed the title of the film without his permission and he was not shown the director's cut of the film which was part of the contract.
 He also alleged that Gulzar and her father took a pro-Pakistani stand in the film, and that producers Jain and Johar attempted to discredit him.

 The author also claimed that Meghna Gulzar "tweaked" the story to demean RAW and praised the Pakistan Army.

 Soundtrack

-The music and background score of the film is composed by Shankar–Ehsaan–Loy while the lyrics are penned by Gulzar.
+The music and background score for the film was composed by Shankar–Ehsaan–Loy while the lyrics were written by Gulzar.
 The songs featured in the film are sung by Arijit Singh, Harshdeep Kaur, Vibha Saraf, Shankar Mahadevan and Sunidhi Chauhan.
-The song "Ae Watan (Female)" also contains the lyrics of Allama Iqbal's nazm "Lab Pe Aati Hai Dua", that is the national prayer of Pakistan being offered during school assemblies.
-The soundtrack was officially released on 18 April 2018 by Zee Music Company.
+The song "Ae Watan" also contains the lyrics of Allama Iqbal's nazm "Lab Pe Aati Hai Dua", the national prayer of Pakistan.
+The soundtrack was officially released on 19 April 2018 by Zee Music Company.

-Vipin Nair of The Hindu gave the soundtrack 4/5 stating that it's "a gem of a soundtrack" and "wish the soundtrack were longer".
-The Times of Indias Debarati Sen, in her review, said the album is "definitely one to be heard on the loop".
-She further added that it is a "must for music lovers and Gulzar fans".

-Release and reception
+Release

 The first poster of Raazi was released on 9 April 2018 through the official Twitter handle of the film, while the trailer of the film was launched on 10 April 2018.
 The film was released on 11 May 2018.